Havenswood Learning

 Side by Side with Mainstream Education

-By collaborating closely with schools, families and professionals, we aim to provide flexible, compassionate support that helps children re-engage with learning, build confidence, and achieve better outcomes, while remaining connected to their school community and their friends.
+By collaborating with schools, families and professionals, we aim to provide flexible, compassionate support that helps children re-engage with learning, build confidence, and achieve better outcomes, while remaining connected to their school community and their friends.

-It is increasingly clear that, for many children – particularly those with additional needs – the traditional British model of schooling no longer reflects how children learn and thrive today.
+It is increasingly clear that, for many children – particularly those with additional needs – the traditional model of schooling no longer reflects how children learn and thrive today.
 This is especially true in the context of neurodiversity.

-Time out and enrichment opportunities play a vital role in reducing overwhelm and preventing burnout.
-They support emotional regulation, giving children the space to release stress and dysregulation through physical or creative activity.
-When a child is regulated, they are far more able to return to, and meaningfully engage in, the classroom.
+For many neurodivergent children, mainstream school is not the problem in itself; rather, it is the intensity, pace and lack of flexibility within it that create barriers to success.
+Because it’s not possible to radically change mainstream settings, time out of a busy school week plays a vital role in reducing overwhelm and preventing burnout.
+Regular breaks support emotional regulation, giving children the space to release stress and dysregulation through physical or creative activity in smaller groups and quieter settings.
+When a child is regulated, they are far more able to return to, and meaningfully engage in the classroom.

 Our focus is on creating a positive, engaging learning experience, with less reliance on traditional teaching methods and environments.
 This does not mean core subjects are overlooked; rather, we provide targeted, supplementary support to strengthen and reinforce school-based learning where it is needed most.
-Children remain registered at their school, attending the village for additional support and therapeutic input.
+Children will usually remain registered at their school, attending the village for additional support and therapeutic input.

 By responding to need rather than labels, this approach opens up fairer, more accessible opportunities for children and families, while addressing a clear gap in local specialist and alternative education provision.